ABKon2002/Screen-Points/README.md

 * Real-time Movie Data: Leveraging the power of TMDB API, the website dynamically fetches up-to-date information about movies, including titles and images.

-* Interactive Reviews: Registered users can post their own reviews for movies they've watched.
+* Interactive Reviews: Users can post their own reviews for movies they've watched.
 They can also view, update, and delete their reviews, fostering a sense of community and interaction.

 * Authentication and Security: The backend, built using Node.js and Express, employs secure authentication mechanisms to protect user data and ensure a safe environment for sharing opinions.